Provizanta/ansible-role-gpg/generate/README.md

 --------------

 keys: list of key parameters to be used for generating

-key.type: type of the key (e.g. RSA) key.length: length of the key key.sub_key.type: type of the subkey (e.g. RSA) key.sub_key.length: length of the subkey key.user: user name key.email: e-mail associated with this key key.passphrase: passphrase used to unlock the key key.expire_date: when should the key expire (e.g. 0 for never) key.export_dir: directory, where public and private key along with revokation certificate are exported to
+  - user: user name
+    email: e-mail associated with this key
+    type: type of the key (e.g. RSA)
+    length: length of the key
+    passphrase: passphrase used to unlock the key
+    expiration: when should the key expire (e.g. 0 for never)
+    sub_keys:
+      - purpose: type of the subkey (e.g. sign/encrypt)
+        length: length of the subkey
+        expiration: when should the subkey expire (e.g. 0 for never)

 Dependencies
 ------------